sudo-self/Rpi-shairport-sync/ADDINGTOHOME.md

-Here is a brief guide to adding a Shairport Sync device to the Apple Home application on iOS 15.3.1.
+Here is a how to add a Shairport Sync device to the Apple Home application on iOS 15.3.1.
 Note that Shairport Sync has to be built with AirPlay 2 support.

 ***